jdreese79/PiInTheSky/README.md

 5/3/18- This week we've continued to make progress on our code.

 5/6/19- Today we teste out spray paint on the styrofoam then decided to use regular paint to paint our pie slice.

+5/8/19- Today we began to decorate our slice of pie with cherry colors.